CivicSpleen/appurl/README.rst

     $ make build # to create the container image
     $ make shell # to run bash the container

-You now have a docker container wher the /code directory is the appurl source dir.
+You now have a docker container where the /code directory is the appurl source dir.

 Now, run tox to build the tox virtual environments, then enter the specific version you want to run tests for and activate the virtual environment.